iamshadmirza/BlogsByShad/blogs/rn-animation-heads/index.md

 }
 ```

-Now, import this hooks and get the values exported by it.
+Now, import this hook and get the values exported by it.

 ```js
 // other imports